learn-co-curriculum/git-remotes-with-github-readme/README.md

 `git remote add origin <your-copied-remote-repository-URL>`.
 This sets the remote, so you can push and pull code.

-#### For the Standalone Learn IDE - Connecting your remote repo to a local repo
+#### For the Standalone Learn IDE

 1. Create a new directory and add a file.
 You can run this series of commands:
     * Change into your `code` directory: `cd ~/code`
       - If your development directory is named something other than `~/code`, that's fine — `cd` into whatever yours is called.
     * Create a new directory named `my_new_directory`: `mkdir my_new_directory`
     * Change into the newly-created directory: `cd my_new_directory`
     * Create a new file named `README.md`: `touch README.md`